rotkehlxen/suncal/README.md

 Create GoogleCalEvent.
 Either serialize these events for the API, or export to ics.
 If we use the API, initialise the authentication flow.
 Check if the target calendar exits - if not, create it.
 Send all events to calendar.
 Done.

-#### set transparency of calendar events: Franzi
-Sun calendar items need to have time transparency status "transparent", as they do not block time on the calendar!
-However, the default is "opaque".
-Set transparency explicitly!

 #### checks for IANA timezone strings
 Validate that user provided a valid IANA timezone string.